Glottochronology: Glottochronologic constant

 Determining word lists rely on morpheme decay or change in vocabulary.
 Morpheme decay must stay at a constant rate for glottochronology to be applied to a language.
 This leads to a critique of the glottochronologic formula because some linguists argue that the morpheme decay rate is not guaranteed to stay the same throughout history.

 American Linguist Robert Lees obtained a value for the "glottochronological constant" (r) of words by considering the known changes in 13 pairs of languages using the 200 word list.
-He obtained a value of 0.805 ± 0.0176 with 90% confidence.
+He obtained a value of 0.8048 ± 0.0176 with 90% confidence.
 For his 100-word list Swadesh obtained a value of 0.86, the higher value reflecting the elimination of semantically unstable words.
-The constant is related to the retention rate of words by the following formula:

-L is the rate of replacement, ln represents the natural logarithm and r is the glottochronological constant.

 Divergence time

-The basic formula of glottochronology in its shortest form is this:
+The basic formula of glottochronology proposed by Morris Swadesh is:

-t = a given period of time from one stage of the language to another (measured in millennia), c = proportion of wordlist items retained at the end of that period and L = rate of replacement for that word list.
+t = a given period of time from one stage of the language to another (measured in millennia), c = proportion of wordlist items retained at the end of that period and r = rate of replacement for that word list.